 What you will notice, wherever you look, are the magnificent stained-glass windows.
 There are twenty seven of them in all, and the overall effect is a magical one of ever changing light as the sun streams into the Cathedral from different directions as the day progresses.

 You will also, without any doubt, notice the organ as you make your way around the Cathedral; and you will gradually become aware of the stunning woodwork.
 The wonderfully carved pulpit, together with the matching oak pews and communion table, were installed in 1911, and add much to the atmosphere and majesty of the Cathedral.

 But this has not always been such a tranquil place.
 Dornoch was selected as the location of the Cathedral Church of the Diocese of Caithness in 1222 by the then Bishop, Gilbert de Moravia.
 He may have chosen the location because of Dornoch's religious connections dating back a further five hundred years or more.
-Or he may have chosen it to avoid the fate of his two immediate predecessors, both killed while based at Halkirk.
+Or he may have chosen it to avoid the fate of his immediate predecessor, killed by farmers in at his residence in Halkirk.
 Whatever his reasons, the building was sufficiently complete to hold its first service in 1239.
-After his (natural) death on 1 April 1245, Gilbert de Moravia was canonised as a saint.
+After his (natural) death in Scrabster Castle on 1 April 1245, Gilbert de Moravia was canonised as a saint.